 Obviously, the driver has nothing to do with that fee but many people feel like they do not want to support Uber any more than necessary to receive their meal when that happens.

-Uber Eats also just recently announced that they are increasing the fees by adding an additional service fee.
-This will add on an additional 10% and additional $2 when your order is below $10.
-So by the time you factor in the delivery fee, the service fee, the taxes, it is really difficult for some people to want to hand out more money for a tip.
+Uber Eats also recently added an additional service fee.
+This adds an additional 10% and additional $2 when your order is below $10.
+So by the time you factor in the delivery fee, the service fee, and the taxes, it is really difficult for some people to want to hand out more money for a tip.

 For some people, they may also believe that if they refrain from tipping over time and many others do as well that fewer people will drive for Uber Eats, and they will be forced to adjust their fees.
 That sounds good in theory, but I don’t think that will ever actually happen.